apilgg24/free-genai-bootcamp-2025/sentence constructor /claude/prompt.md

 - Try and provide a non-nested bulleted list
 - Talk about the vocabulary but try to leave out the Japanese words because the student can refer to the vocabulary table
 - Reference the <file>considerations-examples.xml</file> for good consideration examples

+## Teacher Tests

+## Last Checks
+- Make sure you read all the example files and tell me that you have.
+- Make sure you read the sentence structure examples file.
+- Make sure you check how many columns there are in the vocab table.